A Look at Undergraduate Research: A Philosopher-Director from Hollywood’s Golden Age

 Bonzani analyzed another one of Vidor’s later, philosophical films, Truth and Illusion: An Introduction to Metaphysics—essentially a film-essay on the nature of reality.
 Bonzani did a philosophical analysis of the film and related it back to Vidor’s Christian Science background.
 He’s also researched Vidor’s role in the anti-communist group, Committee on the Preservation of American Ideals in Motion Pictures.

-Bonzani and Stoehr began their collaboration in the summer of 2018 and will continue through the fall, with more support from the CITL Undergraduate Research Experience.
-Their next phase of research will focus on Vidor’s adaption of Tolstoy’s War and Peace and the Biblical epic, Solomon and Sheba.
-“I expect that we’ll be having some great conversations this coming semester,” said Stoehr.
+Bonzani and Stoehr began their collaboration in the summer of 2018 and continued through the fall, with more support from the CITL Undergraduate Research Experience.
+Their next phase of research focused on Vidor’s adaption of Tolstoy’s War and Peace and the Biblical epic, Solomon and Sheba.

 This post is part of a series that profiles the faculty-undergraduate research partnerships offered through the Center for Interdisciplinary Teaching & Learning’s Undergraduate Research Experience.
 To learn more, please contact the Center at email@example.com.
 To donate to the Undergraduate Research Experience, designate the Center for Interdisciplinary Teaching & Learning in the box that asks for specifics about your gift designation.